vembacher/secure-config-typestate-pattern/README.md

 Idea: leverage typestate pattern via a builder to prevent misconfigurations through compile time verification.

-Note: this is far from being a fleshed out concept and the issue of having a verifiable secure configuration is a challenging topic.
+Note: this is far from being a fleshed out concept and the issue of having a verifiably secure configuration is a challenging topic.

 ## Configuration